-Republican senator Collins opposes Trump's pick for EPA
+Republican senator opposes Trump EPA pick over climate

 Many U.S. utilities had already planned adjustments to their coal-burning generators to comply with the tighter mercury standards, and the utilities are worried that proposals for looser rules could lead to regulatory uncertainty.

-Reporting by Timothy Gardner in Washington; Editing by James Dalgleish and David Gregorio
+Reporting by Timothy Gardner in Washington; editing by James Dalgleish and David Gregorio